-People don’t just want to buy brands anymore, they want to join them.
+People don’t just want to buy brands anymore; they want to join them.
 This makes your brand and your brand strategy one of your business’s most valuable assets to your success.
-The power of a healthy brand is difficult to place a monetary value on, but brands like Telstra, Woolworths, and Coles are valued in upwards of $10 billion, with brand prominence and recognition at the forefront of their business.
-Such influence is not something to be taken lightly; a strong brand requires love and upkeep to ensure it’s continued vitality.
+The power of a healthy brand is difficult to place a monetary value on.
+Still, brands like Telstra, Woolworths, and Coles are valued at upwards of $10 billion, with brand prominence and recognition at the forefront of their business.
+Such influence is not something to be taken lightly; a strong brand requires love and upkeep to ensure its continued vitality.

-> Don’t let the value of a solid brand strategy fall by the wayside; if your business is growing, evolving, and adapting to a changing market, make sure that your brand changes with you.
+Don’t let the value of a solid brand strategy fall by the wayside; if your business is growing, evolving, and adapting to a changing market, make sure that your brand changes with you.

 We’ve broken down five signs your business needs a rebrand: